hainayanda/Impose/README.md

 ## Optional Inject

-Sometimes you just don't want your app to be throwing error just because its failing in dependency injection.
-At those cases, just use `@UnforceInjected` attribute or `unforceInject` function.
+Sometimes you just don't want your app to be throwing errors just because it's failing in dependency injection.
+In those cases, just use `@UnforceInjected` attribute or `unforceInject` function.
 It will return nil if injection fail:

 ```swift
 class InjectedByPropertyWrapper {